LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Dock Column**: Docks the column so it remains visible while horizontally scrolling.
 Only the Actions and Name columns can be docked.
 When docked, keyboard navigation (arrow keys) continues to follow the normal column order rather than jumping directly to the docked column, and you will need to use the scrollbar to reverse direction.
 - **Hide Column**: Hides the column that was right-clicked.
 - **Copy Column**: Copies the contents of the column to the clipboard.
 This behaves the same as focusing the column and using the Copy Column button.
 - **Copy Property Path**: Copies the full serialized property path associated with the column.
+Disabled for the Collection Table Group Name, Index, and Value columns, which have no serialized property path.
 - **Filter by property**: Clears the search bar and inserts a property filter for the selected column's property path, allowing you to quickly filter results based on that property.
+For the Collection Table Group Name, Index, and Value columns it inserts a column reference (such as `p:$B`) instead, since those columns have no property path.
+- **Header Color**: Opens a color picker to tint the selected column's header label, updating in realtime as you adjust it.
+Available on every column, including the Actions column, and takes priority over the docked column color when set.
+Saved per column, type, and sheet.
+- **Reset Header Color**: Clears the custom header color for the selected column, restoring the default.
+Only shown when a custom color is set.
+- **Managed Type Columns**: Only shown on a `[SerializeReference]` column.
+Hover to reveal a toggle for every concrete subtype of the managed reference, all enabled by default.
+Toggling a subtype off hides the columns contributed by that subtype's fields and triggers a column refresh.
+This filters columns only, it does not hide any rows, so Objects assigned a disabled subtype still appear (their disabled fields simply have no columns).
+Shared fields remain visible as long as another enabled subtype declares them.
+The disabled subtypes are saved per column, type, and sheet.
+- **Map Asset Preview**: Shown on any column for types with object reference properties, including Addressable Asset References.
+Hover to reveal those properties plus a Default option, and select one to replace that column's asset preview with the chosen reference's preview.
+Referenced ScriptableObjects expand into submenus so you can map a preview from a child Object's property, such as a Unit using its referenced Weapon's icon.
+How many levels of child ScriptableObjects are explored is controlled by the "Asset Preview Depth" under [Workload](#workload-settings).
+This gives each Object a distinct preview pulled from a reachable reference, such as a texture, material, or addressable.
+Only one source can be selected per column, Default restores the column's own preview, and rows whose reference is unassigned fall back to that default.
+Requires "Show Asset Previews" enabled with an increased "Row Line Height" to be visible.
+The selected sources are saved per type and sheet.
+The menu does not look into array or list elements, and it does not recurse through Addressable Asset References, so an Addressable can be used as a preview source but its own properties are not explored.
+The option is hidden while a Collection Table is active, since its mappings apply to owner level fields rather than the flattened element rows.

 # Scriptable Sheets Settings